 You shouldn’t do this; it will probably result in failure.

-If you have total technical ignorance and no local (friend) resources to help you, hiring from eLance or oDesk is almost impossible to do correctly.
+If you have total technical ignorance and no local (friend) resources to help you, hiring from eLance or oDesk [now Upwork] is almost impossible to do correctly.
 I would recommend trying another route.

 Mircea Goia, another Quora power user adds: